Agroforestry: Forest gardening

 Forest gardening is a low-maintenance, sustainable, plant-based food production and agroforestry system based on woodland ecosystems, incorporating fruit and nut trees, shrubs, herbs, vines and perennial vegetables which have yields directly useful to humans.
 Making use of companion planting, these can be intermixed to grow in a succession of layers to build a woodland habitat.

 Forest gardening is a prehistoric method of securing food in tropical areas.
 In the 1980s, Robert Hart coined the term "forest gardening" after adapting the principles and applying them to temperate climates.
+Forest gardens, or home gardens, are common in the tropics, using intercropping to cultivate trees, crops, and livestock on the same land.
+In Kerala in south India as well as in northeastern India, the home garden is the most common form of land use and is also found in Indonesia.
+One example combines coconut, black pepper, cocoa and pineapple.
+These gardens exemplify polyculture, and conserve much crop genetic diversity and heirloom plants that are not found in monocultures.
+Forest gardens have been loosely compared to the religious concept of the Garden of Eden.

 History

-Since prehistoric times, hunter-gatherers might have influenced forests, for instance in Europe by Mesolithic people bringing favored plants like hazel with them.
 Forest gardens are probably the world's oldest form of land use and most resilient agroecosystem.
 First Nation villages in Alaska with forest gardens filled with nuts, stone fruit, berries, and herbs, were noted by an archeologist from the Smithsonian in the 1930s.

 Forest gardens are still common in the tropics and known as Kandyan forest gardens in Sri Lanka; huertos familiares, family orchards in Mexico; agroforests; or shrub gardens.
 They have been shown to be a significant source of income and food security for local populations.

 Robert Hart adapted forest gardening for the United Kingdom's temperate climate during the 1980s.